Nonkqubela Pieters: Political career

 In 1984 Pieters became a Congress of South African Students and joined the Somerset East Youth Congress the following year.
 She served as an executive member of the Somerset East Woman Organization (which later became part of the African National Congress Women's League).
 Pieters was a member of the South African National Students Congress (SANSCO) (now known as the South African Students Congress (SASCO)) and was responsible for political classes at her residence at the Cape College of Education between 1988 and 1990.

 From 1991 to 2006, she was a member of the South African Democratic Teachers Union (SADTU) and served in the following positions.
 She was the branch secretary of the organisation's Somerset East branch from 1991 to 1994, gender desk convenor of the SADTU branch from 1994 to 2003, and the chairperson of the SADTU Somerset East branch and Western Region from 1999 to 2003.
 Pieters was the branch secretary of the South African Communist Party (SACP) Somerset East Branch from 1991 to 1993 and she was the executive member of the SACP's former Eastern Cape Region from 1993 to 1995.

 In 2006 she was elected as the speaker of the Cacadu District Municipality.
 The district municipality was renamed Sarah Baartman in 2015.
 Pieters served as the portfolio councillor for the Health Department from 2006 to 2007, when she appointed as the portfolio councillor for the office of mayor, a position she held until 2009 when she was named as the portfolio councillor for financial & corporate services.
 She was the portfolio councillor for that portfolio until 2016.

 Pieters had served in the role of speaker for nearly twelve years before she resigned to take up the position of Parliamentary Liaison Officer at the Department of Human Settlements in December 2018.

+Pieters was elected treasurer of the African National Congress Women's League in the Eastern Cape during the league's conference held in July 2023.